microsoft/FluidFramework/packages/tools/webpack-component-loader/README.md

 | `spo` | Use SharePoint server with your personal OneDrive for storage |

 ### Manually attach the container

-In all modes you can start a detached container that you can later attach by appending `/manualCreate` to the url.
-For example - http://localhost:8080/manualCreate.
+In all modes you can start a detached container that you can later attach by appending `/manualAttach` to the url.
+For example - http://localhost:8080/manualAttach.

-You can interact with the component and do any number of operations before clicking the attach buttom to attach the container.
+You can interact with the component and do any number of operations before clicking the `Attach Container` button to attach the container.

 If in side by side mode, only one side will be visible until attached.